Finding the Best Places to Retire Since 2006!

 Is Wyoming Considered Tax Friendly for Retirement?
 Yes

 Cons: This region of the country has a lot of wind.
 Two lane Route 89 is the only way in and out of town.
 It is crowded in the summer and fall when tourists come up from the south to visit Jackson Hole, the Tetons and Yellowstone, which are to the north of Thayne.

-Notes: Thayne has grown by 3% within the last decade.
-It has little racial diversity.
-Home prices have nearly doubled since last year.
+Notes: Thayne has grown 10% within the last decade.
+Home prices have increased 5% since last year.

 Recommended as a Retirement Spot?
 Yes, although the lack of an accredited hospital is a concern.